Travel details

 Step Pyramid of Saqqara

-The oldest pyramid in Egypt, built in the 27th century BCE for King Djoser.
+The oldest pyramid in Egypt, built around the 27th century BCE for King Djoser.

-Its six-tiered stepped structure marks the beginning of the techniques that later led to the pyramids of Giza.
+Its six-tiered stepped structure represents the beginning of the techniques that later led to the pyramids of Giza.

 [Japanese Guide]